Dynamics of stochastic approximation with iterate-dependent Markov noise under verifiable conditions in compact state space with the stability of iterates not ensured: Introduction

 In this work, we investigate the dynamics of stochastic approximation with Markov iterate-dependent noise when (\ref{stability}) is not known to be satisfied beforehand.
-We achieve the same by extending the \textit{lock-in probability} framework of Borkar \cite{lock_in_original} to such recursion, leading in turn to the following: \begin{enumerate} \item Let $H$ be an asymptotically stable attractor of (\ref{eqn2}) and $G$ its domain of attraction.
-If $\{\theta_n\}$ is \textit{asymptotically tight} (which is a much weaker condition than (\ref{stability})) and $\liminf_n P(\theta_n \in G) =1,$ then $P(\theta_n \to H) =1$ under reasonable set of assumptions satisfied in application areas such as reinforcement learning \cite{borkar_meyn}.
-To the best of our knowledge this is the first time an almost sure convergence proof for such recursion is presented without assuming the stability of the iterates, however following the classic Poisson equation model of Metivier and Priouret \cite{benveniste} for such recursion which is designed keeping in mind the stability of the iterates.
-Additionally, a simple test for asymptotic tightness is also provided. \item We show that under some reasonable assumptions for common step-size sequences such as $\{\frac{1}{n^k}\}, \frac{1}{2} < k \leq 1$ and $\frac{1}{n (\log n)^{k}}, k\leq 1$, if the iterates belong to some special open set with compact closure in the domain of attraction of the local attractor infinitely often w.p.
+We achieve the same by extending the \textit{lock-in probability} framework of Borkar \cite{lock_in_original} to such a recursion, leading in turn to the following: \begin{enumerate} \item Let $H$ be an asymptotically stable attractor of (\ref{eqn2}) and $G$ be its domain of attraction.
+If $\{\theta_n\}$ is \textit{asymptotically tight} (which is a much weaker condition than (\ref{stability})) and $\liminf_n P(\theta_n \in G) =1,$ then $P(\theta_n \to H) =1$ under a reasonable set of assumptions seem to be routinely satisfied in applications such as reinforcement learning \cite{borkar_meyn}.
+To the best of our knowledge this is the first time an almost sure convergence proof for such a recursion is presented without assuming stability of the iterates, however following the classic Poisson equation model of Metivier and Priouret \cite{benveniste} for such recursion which is designed keeping in mind the stability of the iterates.
+Additionally, a simple test for asymptotic tightness is also provided.
+Our tightness condition does not assume existence of a quadratic Lyapunov function as with \cite{sameer} as they work mainly when the vector field is linear.
+Also, we show that for linear stochastic approximation our tightness condition always gets satisfied in the case of a finite state Markov chain. \item We show that under some reasonable assumptions for common step-size sequences such as $\{\frac{1}{n^k}\}, \frac{1}{2} < k \leq 1$ and $\frac{1}{n (\log n)^{k}}, k\leq 1$, if the iterates belong to some special open set with compact closure in the domain of attraction of the local attractor infinitely often w.p.
 1, then the iterates are stable and converge a.s. to the local attractor. \item We show that our results can be used to analyze the tracking ability of general (not necessarily linear) stochastic approximation driven by another ``slowly'' varying stochastic approximation process when the iterates are not known to be stable.
-Such results are useful in the context of adaptive algorithms \cite{konda_linear} as not much is known about the stability of frameworks with different timescales. \item We derive a sample complexity estimate (explained later) for such a recursion. \end{enumerate}
+This involves extending the lock-in probability results to the case with two iterates evolving along different timescales.
+Such results are useful in the context of adaptive algorithms \cite{konda_linear} as not much is known about the stability of frameworks with different timescales.
+Note that in two time-scale stochastic approximation the coupled o.d.e has no attractor.
+Also, to prove the convergence of the coupled iterates stability of the slower iterate is necessary.
+Therefore we need to consider two quantities describing difference (over compact time interval) between the algorithm and the o.d.e., one for the coupled algorithm/o.d.e and another for the slower algorithm/o.d.e.
+This gives rise to a situation where the conditioning event in the martingale concentration inequality does not belong to the first $\sigma$-field in the current collection of $\sigma$-fields (unlike in the case of single timescale stochastic approximation where the conditioning event always belongs to the first $\sigma$-field in the current collection of $\sigma$-fields \cite[p~40]{borkar_book}).